bliunlpr/Robust_e2e_gan/README.md

 You can download [AISHELL](http://www.aishelltech.com/kysjcp) to run the code.

 ### Your Own Dataset
 You need build train, dev and test directory.
 Each has ```clean_feats.scp``` ```noisy_feats.scp``` and ```text```.
+You can run ```python3 data/prepare_feats.py data_dir feat_dir noise_repeat_num``` to generate the noisy data ```noisy_feats.scp```.

 # Model

-The model consists of a generator(G), a discriminator (D) and a classifier(C).
-The generator G performs the speech enhancement.
-It transforms the noisy speech signals into the enhanced version.
-The discriminator D aims to distinguish between the enhanced signals and clean ones.
-The classifier C classifies senones by features derivated from G.
+The system consists of a mask-based enhancement network, an attention-based encoderdecoder network, a fbank feature extraction network and a discriminant network.
+The enhancement network transforms the noisy STFT features to the enhanced STFT features.
+The fbank feature extraction network is used to extract the normalized log fbank features.
+Subsequently, the end-to-end ASR model realized by the attention-based encoder-decoder network estimates the posteriori probabilities for output labels.
+Moreover, The discriminant network is used to distinguish between the enhanced features and clean ones.

 <div align="center">
 <img src="https://github.com/bliunlpr/Robust_e2e_gan/blob/master/fig/framework.Jpeg"  height="400" width="495">